EricLuec/portfolio/README.md

 # Portfolio

 As you've already read, this repo contains my portfolio website.
-This readME will present function and details of the website.
+This readme will present function and details of the website.

 # TableofContents